JoinColony/purser/docs/api.md

 A standard wallet working in it's entirety in a software environment.
 This means that it gives you access to sensitive data _(`private key`, `mnemonic`, etc...)_ via it's API.

 For a more in-depth look at what the resulting object looks like, see the [Wallet Object](wallet-object.md) docs.

+### Hardware

+A hardware device that gives you access to it's internal stored account(s).
+Usually enforced by a hardware true random number generator.

+See the [Hardware-specific API docs](api-hardware.md) and all the hardware wallet subtypes.

 #### Imports: